sjaturner/arrange/README.md

      1724506090.542137  -16096
      1724506091.770475  -15808

-That output would go straight into Octave.
+That output would go straight into Octave :-)

 Looking at the new flags: